emanuelefirmani/get-git-english/docs/internal.rst

 .. figure:: img/index4.png

 The container of all this structure is always a ``commit`` object;
-git keeps it parked in the ``staging area`` waiting for you to send to the ``repository``.
+git keeps it parked in the ``staging area`` waiting for you to send it to ``repository``.
 This structure exactly represents the new situation on file system: it's again a photography of the whole project, and it includes also the ``bar.txt`` file, despite you have now modified it.
 Incidentally: you shouldn't worry for space usage because, as you can see, to memorize